-Monday September 8th, 7PM.
 Politics of Food Book Discussion Group.
-The Orchard: A Memoir by Theresa Weir.
-(Meets the second Monday of each month.)
-This monthly group will look at the issues of how and what we eat by exploring the following topics: the history of food, factory farming and the global food trade, the locavore movement, traditional vs. western diets, and the environmental and philosophical differences between a vegetarian diet and eating meat.
+Cooked by Michael Pollen. *No October meeting* We’ll resume again on Monday November 10th at 7PM with the discussion of Pollan’s book.
+This group will look at the issues of how and what we eat by exploring the following topics: the history of food, factory farming and the global food trade, the locavore movement, traditional vs. western diets, and the environmental and philosophical differences between a vegetarian diet and eating meat.
 Please call the library (or email email@example.com ) if you need a copy of the book.
 Free.
 Windsor Library, 43 State St.

 Genealogy Group.
-No meeting in August!
-Next meeting Monday September 15th at 7PM.
-(Usually meets the first Monday of each month.)
 Join Genealogist Pamm Trask as you and others work to discover your roots.
 Beginning genealogists are welcome as well as veterans.
 Bring your questions, your wisdom and even your roadblocks.
 Windsor Public Library, 43 State Street.

 Stuffed Animal Repair!
-Each Wednesday, 6:30-7:30PM.
-(Do you have a stuffed animal in need of repair?
+Most Wednesdays, 6:30-7:30PM.
+Do you have a stuffed animal in need of repair?
 Your child(ren) – or even the big child in you — can bring in that special friend.
 Sue Spears, Stuffed Animal Repair Specialist, has many years of experience repairing stuffed animals and is providing this fabulous free service.
 If it doesn’t need to be repaired, bring it down anyway, let her give it a checkup, get your favorite friend registered, find out more about it, and say “HI”.
+Please call to confirm the repair specialist will be here on the day you’d like to come.
+802-674-6139.
 Free.
 Windsor Library, 43 State St.

 Preschool Storytime.
 Wednesdays, 10:30 a.m.